Staff

 Melanie Needle

-Melanie began working at the CCRPC in 2004.
+Melanie joined the CCRPC in 2004 and spent 20 years as a Senior Planner before moving to her new role as GIS & IT Manager in 2024.
 Melanie has a B.S. in Environmental Planning from Rutgers University and a Master’s Degree in GIS Technology from University of Redlands in California.
-Before joining the CCRPC, she worked as a Research Technician at the University of Vermont Geography Department.
-As a CCRPC Senior Planner, Melanie manages the ECOS Scorecard, which includes 100+ indicators that measure the County’s progress on the ECOS Plan goals and strategies.
-She also works closely with the CCRPC’s regional partners on social community issues and energy planning.
-In addition, Melanie assists municipalities with understanding future growth implications using a range of tools including CommunityViz.
-Melanie lives in Burlington and enjoys biking, skiing, and spending time with her family.
+Melanie manages the ECOS Scorecard, which includes 100+ indicators that measure the County’s progress on the ECOS Plan goals and strategies.
+Melanie assists municipalities with understanding future growth implications using ArcGIS Urban.
+She is also responsible for GIS data development, online maps, cartographic maps for town plans, regional maps and many other map products.
+She also maintains the computer network for the organization.
+Melanie lives in Burlington and enjoys walking her dogs, skiing, and spending time with her family.

 Taylor Newton

-Taylor has over 11 years of experience working with municipalities and regional planning commissions in Vermont on land use, environmental, and energy planning issues.
-He joined CCRPC in 2020.
-Taylor’s work is primarily focused on providing municipalities with planning, regulatory, and project management assistance.
 Prior to joining CCRPC, Taylor worked for Northwest Regional Planning Commission in St. Albans, Vermont and for the Town of Milton, Vermont.
 Taylor holds a B.A. in History from St. Michael’s College and a M.A. in Urban and Regional Planning from the University of Iowa.
 Taylor grew up locally in Colchester, Vermont and enjoys hiking, gardening, and cooking in his spare time.
 He lives with his wife and two daughters in Burlington’s New North End.

 Sai Sarepalli

-Senior Transportation Planning Engineer
+Senior Transportation Planning Engineer & Project Manager

 Sai’s work at the CCRPC includes providing technical assistance, overseeing the preparation of transportation plans and studies, and conducting traffic engineering analysis.
 Prior to the CCRPC, he had eight years of experience working on various transportation design projects, complete streets design, travel demand modeling, safety studies, traffic engineering and transportation planning projects in Idaho.
 Sai graduated with a Master’s degree in Civil Engineering, focused on transportation, from the University of Idaho.
 His experience also includes database management, capital improvement program development and implementation, state and federal-aid grant applications, traffic impact studies and analyses.